An Iterative Approach to Data Science

 You will see many posts on here that end with some flavor of the words "I wanted to do more."
 I've decided to begin mine that way.
-This post is not as much about the Consumer Reports (CR) Data on Computers that I chose to analyze as it is about a process that, when the unexpected happened to me time and time again, at least allowed for the completion of something.
-Here's how it worked ...
+This post is not as much about the Consumer Reports (CR) Data on Computers that I chose to analyze as it is about a process that, when the unexpected happens again, and again, at least allows for the completion of something useful.
+Here's how it works ...

 A Modular Approach To Screen Scraping

 My presentation slides have some images you can feel free to check out with respect to the organization of the Consumer Reports site.
 High level, this project was targeting product specification and review data for the 3 computer related product classes available on the site:

 Each product had its own unique URL, and upon initial inspection, the site looked like it could be done most simply with Selenium to scrape the pages of links for each product URL, and then a Scrapy spider to go after all of the data.
 This proved to not be the case.

 I took a somewhat different approach.
 Selenium scripts were run to scrape the URLs for each product, and the results were saved to a csv file.
 The file was then loaded into other scripts.
 First a Scrapy spider proved the path of least resistance to obtain specification data.
 Then a Selenium script loaded the same csv file iterating over it to capture reviews for each product that had them.
 The results were then saved to two files this time: basic fields for products with no reviews and many fields full of data for products that had reviews.